solutions-territoire/caoutsearch/README.md

 Caoutsearch was inspired by awesome gems such as [elasticsearch-rails](https://github.com/elastic/elasticsearch-rails) or [search_flip](https://github.com/mrkamel/search_flip).
 Depending on your search scenarios, they may better suite your needs.

+## Documentation

+Visit our [offical documentation](https://mon-territoire.github.io/caoutsearch) to understand how to use Caoutsearch.

 ## Installation

 Add the gem in your Gemfile: